 At the end of the interview, the recruiter will most likely ask you if you have any questions for him or her.
-Here are some good ones that will help demonstrate your interest in the post:
+Here are some good French interview questions that will help demonstrate your interest in the post:

 Quand puis-je commencer ?

 When can I start ?